grahamdaley/wasm-test/README.md

 This is a very basic example.
 The wasm function simply takes a number as input (from the JS code) and returns it, whereupon it is displayed in an alert on the web page.

+Feel free to let me know if this is my error, or a known bug with one of the packages I'm using.

 ## Prerequisites

 - [Rust](https://doc.rust-lang.org/book/ch01-01-installation.html)